Stages of investing and different investment options to consider

 When it comes to choosing an investment, sometimes your choice will depend on what stage of investing you are at.
 In this article I explore investing as a progression or evolution of how much money you have in your portfolio.
 Experience and timing can play a role in how your money is invested.
 If you think about it, the more money you have in your RRSPs, the more sophisticated you can get.

 When you are just beginning to invest, you are likely to start small picking one or two investments at a particular institution.
 If you are conservative, you might invest in a single GIC.
 Otherwise, you could buy one or two mutual funds.
-Often a balanced fund is a great place to start because it offers investors the greatest diversification without having to have a significant amount of capital.
-Balanced funds offer a simple and easy risk/return tradeoff.
+Often a balanced fund or asset allocation funds is a great place to start because it offers investors the greatest diversification without having to have a significant amount of capital.
+Balanced funds and Asset allocation funds offer a simple and easy risk/return tradeoff.

 For example, Susan bought her first RRSP at the bank.
 She met with the financial advisor at the bank and was advised to put $1500 into the bank’s balanced fund.
 The bank also suggested that Susan invest $250 per month to RRSPs instead of trying to do it at the end of the year.
 This is reasonable and common advice for first time investors.